SAM123211 - Returns: trust returns: unsatisfactory trust returns (Action Guide)

 • Remember to cross through any date stamp on the front of the return

-• Enclose either letter SA603, SA604, SA605 or locally produced letter, where longer than 14 days is allowed, as appropriate.
-Where the return is a computer generated version of a return that is not identical to the HMRC form, it should be sent back with stock letter SA602
+• Enclose SEES letter SA603, SA604 or SA605 as appropriate.
+Where the return is a computer generated version of a return that is not identical to the HMRC form, it should be sent back with SEES letter SA602

-Note: Where an agent is acting, a letter should also be issued to the other party notifying them of the action taken
+Note: Where an agent is acting, letter SA606 should also be issued to the other party with a copy of the letter notifying them of the action taken

 • Make sure the return is unlogged